cburdine/materials-ml-workshop/MaterialsML/supervised_learning/fitting_models.md

 plt.show()
 ```
 :::{important}
-In this exercise, we did not apply normalization to the $\mathbf{x}$ data, since the data was approximately normalized to begin with.
-Generally, it is a good idea to normalize data (transform $\mathbf{x} \rightarrow \mathbf{z}$) and then apply gradient descent to the normalized data.
+In this exercise, we did not apply standardization to the $\mathbf{x}$ data, since the data was approximately standardized to begin with.
+Generally, it is a good idea to standardize data (transform $\mathbf{x} \rightarrow \mathbf{z}$) and then apply gradient descent to the standardize data.
 This ensures that the model is not too sensitive to any particular feature, resulting in a better fit.
 :::

 ## Classification Loss Functions